Once you sign a real estate contract, your price is set in stone. Right?

 Here is an example builder’s escalation clause released by the National Association of Home Builders.

-What the material escalation clause says is essentially this: you will cover a portion (or all) of the increase of cost of building materials that occurs between the execution of the contract and the ordering of any relevant material.
+What the material escalation clause says is essentially this: you will cover a portion (or all) of the increase of cost of building materials that may occur between the execution of the contract and the ordering and/or payment of any relevant material.

 Option to Void